-On a positive note, bear markets are typically shorter than bull markets, which surely bodes well for investors (read about the different types of stocks when trading).
+On a positive note, bear markets are typically shorter than bull markets, which surely bodes well for investors.

 If you didn’t already know, the saying “It’s not how much you make, it’s how much you keep” came from bear markets.
 Unfortunately, a ferocious bear market can wipe out years of portfolio gains.
 A strategy you may seek to employ during bear markets is covered calls.

 It would be best if you learned how to trade in bear markets.
 Money can be made in a bear market.
 This is especially for those who short sell.